upasana05ghosh/gRPC-In-Go-Lang/README.md

 - Fast - It uses HTTP/2 protocol.

 ### Wait, what is HTTP/2 protocol?
-- Well it's HTTP version 2.
+- Well it's HTTP version 2. :facepalm:
 - It's faster than HTTP 1 as it comes with the following features:
   - Enable request and response multiplexing - Servers can send multiple messages in a single request.
   - Header compression